How Seasonal Home Insurance Differs from Other Policies

 What is the difference between a seasonal home policy and vacant home insurance?

-A seasonal home policy is designed for properties used part-time — they're periodically occupied by the owner, family, or guests.
+A seasonal home policy is designed for properties used part-time, meaning they're periodically occupied by the owner, family, or guests.
 Vacant home insurance covers properties that are fully unoccupied for an extended period (typically due to renovation, sale, or estate situations).
-Seasonal policies generally include broader personal property and liability coverage, while vacant policies are more restrictive and focused on basic structure protection.
+Seasonal policies generally include broader personal property and liability coverage, while vacant policies are more restrictive.
 You can learn more in our detailed breakdown of vacant home insurance.

 What discounts are available for seasonal home insurance?

-Common discounts include multi-policy bundling (10–25% off), installing security systems or smart monitoring devices, having a newer roof or updated systems, and maintaining a claims-free history.
+Common discounts include multi-policy bundling (10 to 25% off), installing security systems or smart monitoring devices, having a newer roof or updated systems, and maintaining a claims-free history.
 Some carriers also offer discounts for homes with storm-resistant features like hurricane shutters or impact-resistant windows.
+In California wildfire zones, participating in a Firewise USA community can unlock additional mitigation discounts on the wildfire portion of your premium.

 Do I need flood insurance for my seasonal home?

-If your seasonal home is near water — coastal, lakeside, or in a flood-prone area — flood insurance is strongly recommended and may be required by your mortgage lender.
+If your seasonal home is near water, whether coastal, lakeside, or in a flood-prone area, flood insurance is strongly recommended and may be required by your mortgage lender.
 Standard homeowners and seasonal home policies do not cover flood damage.
-You'll need a separate policy through the NFIP or a private flood insurer.
+You'll need a separate policy through the NFIP or a private flood insurer, and given ongoing NFIP reauthorization uncertainty, private flood options are worth quoting as well.

 How often should I have someone check on my seasonal home while it's vacant?

-Most insurance carriers require a property check-in every 30 days during vacancy periods.
+Most insurance carriers require a property check-in every 30 days during vacancy periods, though some require weekly visits.
 This visit should include inspecting for water leaks, verifying the heating or winterization is intact, and checking for signs of break-in or vandalism.
-Keeping a log of these visits is smart — it can support a claim if damage is discovered later.
+Keeping a log of these visits is smart, as it can support a claim if damage is discovered later.